OpitzLab/NeMo-TMS/README.md

 - Simulation of neuronal activity under the external electric field from the previous step
 - Simulation of subcellular calcium concentrations based on the membrane voltages calculated in the previous step.

-The procdures for running simulations at each scale and the intermediate steps are given in details in the corresponding directories.
+The procedures for running simulations at each scale and the intermediate steps are given in the instructions.
+This pipeline can run on **Windows**, **Linux**, and **macOS**.
+However, the codes are developed to run on the native operating system's configurations and possibly not work if there are any modifications (for example, using other forms of shell).

 **Note:** throughout this repository, <ins>neuron</ins> refers to the biological neural cells, while <ins>NEURON</ins> refers to the NEURON simulation environment used for the computational modeling of neurons.